binx6/A-ZipCheck-Plugin/README.md

 Licensed under the Anti 996 License, Version 1.0 (the "License");

-you may not use this "ZipCheck-Plugin" project except in compliance with the License.
+you may not use this "A-ZipCheck-Plugin" project except in compliance with the License.

 You may obtain a copy of the License at